-Checkmk provides basic functions for monitoring networks and delivers the associated metrics — such as bandwidth, packet rate or error rate.
+Checkmk provides many basic functions for monitoring your network infrastructure and delivers the associated metrics — such as bandwidth, packet rate or error rate.
 It also allows the monitoring of the state and speed of network interfaces and thresholds.

 So far, so good.
 But what about the following questions — Who is communicating with your hosts?
 Which ports of your hosts are used?
 Who talks most often, i.e. who are the so-called 'top talkers'?
 Which applications are used in the network?
 Is my network performing well and where are the bottlenecks, if any?
 Are there threats, for instance from Distributed Denial of Service (DDoS) attacks?

 To get answers to such and similar questions, a deep analysis of your network is necessary — which Checkmk alone cannot do.
 Here an analysis of the network flows is needed, i.e. the many communication relationships that take place simultaneously in the network.
 A network flow is defined by source and by destination (each determined by the IP address and port) and the protocol used.

 Instead of adding the functions for in-depth network monitoring to Checkmk and thus reinventing the wheel, there is a more elegant solution — the integration of ntopng into Checkmk.

 ntopng is the powerful and resource-efficient software for monitoring and analysing network traffic in real time as well as data from the past — so that it can provide the answers to the questions posed above. ntopng is the core of the open-source network traffic monitoring solution from the company ntop.
 In an ntop solution, data is usually collected from the devices via special software modules (nProbe) and forwarded to ntopng for analysis.